Since Yesterday

 "Since Yesterday" is a song performed by Scottish synth-pop duo Strawberry Switchblade, the lead single from their self-titled album.
-It became their only major hit.
+It became their only major hit, peaking at number five on the UK Singles Chart.

 Background and composition

 "Since Yesterday" (primarily written by Rose McDowall) was written during the early days of the band.
-The song was initially called "Dance" and was debuted at their live shows in 1981-82.
+The song was initially called "Dance" and was debuted at their live shows from 1981 to 1982.
 The only recording of "Dance" that survives is of a David Jensen BBC session the band did in October 1982, when they were still unsigned.
-While the musical structure stayed the same, the lyrics were extensively rewritten by McDowall when the duo recorded their debut album, and was eventually retitled "Since Yesterday".
+While the musical structure stayed the same, the lyrics and vocal melody were extensively rewritten by McDowall when the duo recorded their debut album, and was eventually retitled "Since Yesterday".

 In 2015, McDowall revealed that the song is about nuclear war.
 Other interpretations included a theme of suicide.

-The track's opening fanfare came from the third movement of Sibelius's Symphony No. 5 - the Finale ~1.20 from the start.
+The track's opening fanfare came from the third movement of Sibelius's Symphony No. 5 – the Finale ~1.20 from the start.
 The duo worked with producer David Motion and the song presented a musical change from the group, whose previous single, "Trees and Flowers", had a folk-pop sound, while "Since Yesterday" and their later album saw them embrace the synth-pop and new wave sound which was more current with the times.

-The single's two non-album b-sides, "By the Sea" and a cover of The Velvet Underground's "Sunday Morning", were, just like their first single, produced by David Balfe and retained that folk-pop sound of "Trees and Flowers", however.
+The single's two non-album B-sides, "By the Sea" and a cover of The Velvet Underground's "Sunday Morning", were, just like their first single, produced by David Balfe and retained that folk-pop sound of "Trees and Flowers", however.

+Critical reception

+Upon its release, the song received a positive reception by Smash Hits reviewer Neil Tennant who found "a wistful melody, sung in brittle harmonies which touches the heart.
+One of the few records this week which isn't trying to sound like something else."

-Release and reception
+Release and chart performances

 After releasing their debut single, "Trees and Flowers", on an independent label, the duo were signed to Korova, a sub-label of the Warner Music Group.
-"Since Yesterday" was chosen as the group's debut single for the label, in October 1984.
-The song initially failed to become a success, entering the UK charts at #89 at the end of October.
-However, it slowly climbed the charts (although never breaking the top 40) until the end of the year.
-After the Christmas period, Warners executive Rob Dickins decided to push more aggressively the publicity machine for the single, which had by then peaked at #47, and TV adverts for the single were produced, as well as several TV and magazine appearances.
-The marketing push worked, and the single cracked the UK top 40 in the second week of January 1985, climbing to #5 two weeks later.
-The single eventually spent 20 weeks on the UK charts, about twice as many weeks a top 10 single spent in the charts at that time.
+"Since Yesterday" was chosen as the group's debut single for the label and was released on 15 October 1984.
+The song initially failed to become a success, entering the UK charts at number 89 at the end of October.
+After the Christmas period, Warners executive Rob Dickins decided to promote the song harder, and TV adverts for the single were produced, as well as several TV and magazine appearances.
+The marketing push worked, and the single entered the UK top 40 during the second week of January 1985, climbing to number five two weeks later.
+The single spent 20 weeks on the UK chart.

-Internationally, the song peaked at #6 in Ireland and at #24 in the Netherlands.
+Internationally, the song peaked at number six in Ireland and at number24 in the Netherlands.
 It was released around continental Europe, Australia and Canada, but it failed to chart.
 The song was a big hit in Japan, where the group found their biggest fanbase, both for their music and for their lolita-esque image.